-Ruth has previously assisted Niazi Fetto with a number of complex employment disputes, including cases which concerned the type of reasonable adjustments that employers are required to make to accommodate their employees.
+Ruth has previously assisted Niazi Fetto with a number of complex employment disputes, including cases which concerned the type of reasonable adjustments that employers are required to make to accommodate their disabled employees.
 Ruth’s expertise in matters of public law bolsters her grounding in this area.

 Ruth’s recent publication in the New Law Journal “Unlawful fees & Out of time claims” discusses the practical implications of the Supreme Court decision in R (UNISON) v Lord Chancellor UKSC 51.

-Ruth is building a practice in conflicts of law disputes and is frequently instructed in cases which involve a dispute about jurisdiction.
+Ruth is building a practice in conflicts of law disputes and is frequently instructed in cases involving a dispute about jurisdiction.
 During her time with the Master of the Rolls she worked on Banco Santander Totta SA v Companhia de Carris de Ferro de Lisboa SA and others EWCA 1267, the first appeal from the Financial List, which concerned the correct interpretation of Article 3(3) of the Rome Convention; if mandatory provisions of domestic law were to apply despite the presence of a choice of law clause.

 Ruth assisted Marie Louise Kinsler on Ministry of Defence v Iraqi Civilians UKSC 25, a case involving claims made by more than 600 Iraqi civilians alleging maltreatment at the hands of the Ministry of Defence.
 It was a complex conflicts of law case which focused on the interpretation of the Foreign Limitation Periods Act 1984.

 Ruth accepts instructions from players, clubs and regulatory authorities with clients ranging from self-employed tennis coaches to the Clay Pigeon Shooting Association.
-She has a particular interest in contractual disputes.
+She has a particular interest in employment and sponsorship disputes.

 She has discussed the merits of FC Barcelona’s claim for breach of contract against Neymar in Lawyer Monthly.

 Ruth accepts instructions in respect of all aspects of commercial fraud, including freezing and search orders and other without notice applications.
 She co-wrote a Practical Guide to Freezing Orders with Charles Dougherty QC which is available here.